IMPORTANT INFORMATION

 Pros and cons

-3. Maximum choice of models and colors
+3. Bigger choice of models and colours

 Pros and cons